 A levy of 1.5% of the annual net operating revenue for inpatient services and 1% of the annual net operating revenue for outpatient services for each hospital and other health care providers including ambulatory surgical centers, clinical labs, freestanding radiation therapy centers, and diagnostic imaging centers.
 Nursing facilities are responsible for an assessment which is calculated monthly on a per resident basis, excluding Medicare resident days.
 The rate is based upon volume.
-For nursing homes that have over 53,000 Medicaid bed days per year, the rate is \$3.13 per patient bed day and, for those under 53,000 Medicaid bed days, the rate is \$27.38 per patient bed.
+Effective October 1, 2019, the rate is \$5.07 per patient bed day for nursing homes that have over 53,000 Medicaid bed days per year (high volume), and the rate is \$24.88 per patient bed for those nursing facilities under 53,000 Medicaid bed days (normal volume).
 The nursing facility assessment may not exceed the federal ceiling of 5.5 percent of the total aggregate net patient service renewal.
+Intermediate care facilities for the developmentally disabled are required to pay a quality assessment rate of \$23.17 based on net resident days which may not exceed the maximum percentage allowed under federal law of the total aggregate net patient revenue of assessed facilities.

-A hospital provides payment of 1.45% of net payment revenue.
+Hospitals are required to pay 1.45% of net payment revenue through June 30, 2020.

-Health care facility assessment - An assessment equal to the maximum rate allowed by federal law or regulation is levied upon each licensed nursing facility, licensed intermediate care facility for individuals with intellectual disabilities, and each licensed psychiatric residential treatment facility.
-Hospital assessment - Effective for state fiscal years through 2018 and subject to approval by the Centers for Medicare and Medicaid Services, an annual assessment on each licensed hospital is imposed on each non-Medicare hospital inpatient day at a rate that is determined by dividing the sum of the prescribed state matching funds percentage for the Mississippi Medicaid Program plus the nonfederal share necessary to maximize the Disproportionate Share Hospital (DSH) and inpatient Medicare Upper Payment Limits (UPL) payments and inpatient hospital access payments by the total number of non-Medicare hospital inpatient days.
+Health care facility assessment - An assessment equal to the maximum rate allowed by federal law or regulation is levied upon each licensed nursing facility, licensed intermediate care facility for individuals with intellectual disabilities, and each licensed psychiatric residential treatment facility for each licensed and occupied bed.

+Hospital assessment - Effective for state fiscal years 2016 through 2021 and an annual assessment on each licensed hospital is imposed on each non-Medicare hospital inpatient day at a rate that is determined by dividing the sum of the prescribed state matching funds percentage for the Mississippi Medicaid Program plus the nonfederal share necessary to maximize the Disproportionate Share Hospital (DSH) and inpatient Medicare Upper Payment Limits (UPL) payments and inpatient hospital access payments by the total number of non-Medicare hospital inpatient days.

-An additional annual assessment on each licensed hospital is imposed on each non-Medicare hospital inpatient day at a rate determined by dividing 25% of any provider reductions in the Medicaid program for that fiscal year up to the following maximum amount plus the nonfederal share necessary to maximize the Disproportionate Share Hospital and inpatient Medicare Upper Payment Limits payments and inpatient hospital access payments by the total number of non-Medicare hospital inpatient days.
+Effective for state fiscal year 2016 through fiscal year 2021, an additional annual assessment on each licensed hospital is imposed on each non-Medicare hospital inpatient day at a rate determined by dividing 25 percent of any provider reductions in the Medicaid program for that fiscal year up to the following maximum amount plus the nonfederal share necessary to maximize the Disproportionate Share Hospital and inpatient Medicare Upper Payment Limits payments and inpatient hospital access payments by the total number of non-Medicare hospital inpatient days.